 - Your current passport

-- A copy of your online Visa application form (the online system will spit this out in PDF format once your application has been completed);
+- A copy of your online Visa application form

 - Proof of Funds

-Okay - so you've completed your application, paid & submitted the application online (as well as paid your IHS fee), booked/attended your Biometrics appointment, and now you've sent all of your documentation and forms away from processing (along with your biometrics data and your current passport)...
+Okay - so you've completed your application, paid & submitted the application online (as well as paid your IHS fee), booked/attended your Biometrics appointment, and now you've sent all of your documentation and forms away for processing (along with your biometrics data and your current passport)...

 Now you wait...